danielegasparri/span-gui/README.md

 - **Fully interactive GUI:** No command line required to perform high-level scientific analysis and spectra manipulation
 - **Compatibility:** Automatically recognizes a wide range of **FITS and ASCII** spectral formats
 - **Spectra extraction:** From reduced long-slit FITS and datacubes FITS, SPAN allows to extract 1D spectra with automatic (e.g. Voronoi) and manual binning options.
 Native supports for MUSE, CALIFA, WEAVE LIFU, and JWST IFU datacubes is offered.
 Users can also write and implement their custom routines to support more instruments
-- **Spectral manipulation:** More than 20 tasks to manipulate the spectra (e.g cropping, Doppler/z corretion, rebinning, smoothing, continuum modelling...)
+- **Spectral manipulation:** More than 20 tasks to manipulate the spectra (e.g cropping, Doppler/z correction, rebinning, smoothing, continuum modelling...)
 - **Spectral analysis:** Using built-in routines and relying on state-of-the-art full spectral fitting code (pPXF), SPAN can perform all the powerful spectral analysis tasks of modern astronomy: kinematics, stellar populations studies, line-strength, cross-correlation, line fitting...
 - **Batch processing support** for multiple spectra.
 Optimized to work with a large amount of 1D spectra (e.g. extracted from data cubes)
 - **Plotting:** Generates high quality publication grade plots
 - **Customizable:** Many parameters can be set to use SPAN for a wide range of science cases
 - **Fully cross-platform:** SPAN is optimized and can run on any device and any operating system, including Android (using for example the Pydroid3 app)
-- **Stand-alone app form Windows**: SPAN now can also be installed and used as a standard app for Windows 10 and 11 systems, without requiring Python.
+- **Stand-alone app for Windows**: SPAN now can also be installed and used as a standard app for Windows 10 and 11 systems, without requiring Python.

 ## Fully cross-platform capabilities